photoionization/chrohime/docs/guide/technical-visions.md

 recommend using this library if you aim to write apps that take minimal disk spaces.

-But in the meanwhile this is a C library thats aims to be friendly with language bindings, so binary size is not a priority since the binary is supposed to be shared as modules.
+But in the meanwhile this is a C library thats aims to be used a shared module, so binary size is currently not a priority.
+In future we will try to provide flags to disable certain components to reduce binary size.

 ### React Native on desktop